Click here to view frame-free site.

 The Reading Order Calculator is all you need to set up the Chronological Tolkien system for your books.

-If you have questions about why these seven books were chosen, or which editions are best suited to this system, or whether Chronological Tolkien is for you, take a look at the Reading Order FAQ.
+If you have questions about why these seven books were chosen, or which editions are best suited to this system, or whether Chronological Tolkien is for you, or about relationship between the seven standard books and the other Tolkien books related to Middle-earth, take a look at the Reading Order FAQ.

-If you are curious about all the grungy technical details of the Chronological Tolkien system, you might want to take a look at the Gory Details of how this system was assembled.
+If you are curious about the technical details of the Chronological Tolkien system, you might want to take a look at the Gory Details of how this system was assembled.

 Credits

-All names, places, dates, and excerpts from The Silmarillion, Unfinished Tales, The Hobbit, and The Lord of the Rings are copyright 1937-2008 by John Ronald Reuel Tolkien, the J. R. R. Tolkien Estate Ltd, Christopher R. Tolkien, Michael H. R. Tolkien, Fr.
-John F. R. Tolkien, and Priscilla M. A. R. Tolkien.
-The photostatic excerpt from Unfinished Tales is © 1980-2008 by Houghton-Mifflin Company.
+All names, places, dates, and excerpts from The Silmarillion, Unfinished Tales, The Children of Húrin, The Hobbit, and The Lord of the Rings are copyright 1937-2023 by John Ronald Reuel Tolkien, his children Christopher R. Tolkien, Michael H. R. Tolkien, Fr.
+John F. R. Tolkien, and Priscilla M. A. R. Tolkien, and by the J. R. R. Tolkien Estate Ltd. The photostatic excerpt from Unfinished Tales is © 1980-2023 by the Houghton Mifflin Company.

 The Quenya translation of the Lord's Prayer is by J. R. R. Tolkien, and is taken from Vinyar Tengwar, January 2002, edited by Carl F. Hostetter and Patrick Wynne.